AJR cantors serve as spiritual leaders.

 Below is summary of some of the cantorial program requirements.
 A full description can be found in the Student Handbook.

 A total of 136 credits plus four semesters of Fieldwork Support Seminar and 4 semesters of Core Concepts Seminar are required.
+The Cantorial Program may be completed in about five years of full time study; longer when completed through part time study.

 Vocal and Musical Training and Coaching Vocal instruction is an integral part of the professional training of a cantor.
 All students are required to take voice lessons throughout their Academy cantorial studies.
 This instruction is arranged privately by students who are responsible for all associated costs.
 Advisors are available for guidance and will periodically discuss with students their vocal progress.